michaeltroger/michaeltroger/README.md

 - HTML
 - Linux

-I was lucky to try many more technologies (e.g. C#, C++, Unity, Python, Scala) in different projects, but the technologies above I'm currently most confident with.
+I was lucky to try many more technologies (e.g. C#, C++, Unity, Python, Scala, Node.js) in different projects, but the technologies above I'm currently most confident with.
 From my experience a good developer can handle learning a new programming language or tool rather quickly since the concepts are mostly similar.

 More:
 - 🔭 I’m currently working on several open-source projects, all of them hosted on GitHub